 Some people ask for a list of essential oils before they realize how many essential oils exist.
 The most common essential oils (all of which should be organic) that I believe everyone should have stored in their personal medicine cabinet include the following:

 - Lavender: heals burns, cuts, rashes, stings, reduces anxiety and promotes restful sleep.

 - Peppermint: improves joint and muscle pain, relieves digestive issues, reduces fevers, clears sinuses, improves asthma and bronchitis, and relieves headaches.

 - Frankincense: reduces inflammation, heals bruising, reduces scars, boosts immunity and promotes emotional well-being.

 - Tea tree: has antibacterial and antifungal properties, can be used to prevent and reduce infections, and cleans the air of pathogens and allergens.

 How do I know which essential oil to buy?

 This is one of the most vital things you must know about essential oils: not all essential oils are created equal.
 In fact, most of them are worthless to your health and often synthetic.
-Therefore, when buying essential oils — whether 5ml, 10ml or 15ml bottles — be certain they are certified USDA organic, 100 percent pure, therapeutic grade and indigenously sourced.
+Therefore, when buying such oils — whether 5ml, 10ml or 15ml bottles — choose pure ones that are certified USDA organic, 100 percent pure, therapeutic grade and indigenously sourced.